sidney-eliot/3d-artists-handbook/README.md

 I'm happy to hear any feedback and requests on things to improve or add, just message me on discord, username: epicrex

-`⚠️There is currently a bug on Firefox and Safari where picutres won't load in specific situations.
-Until I fix it and you encounter it, simply press F5⚠️`

 _(You can see the raw pages here on the [v4 branch](https://github.com/Epicrex/3d-artists-handbook/tree/v4))_
 # Info About this Handbook